Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10: Results and discussion

-High-temperature powder X-ray diffraction (PXRD) measurements under ambient pressure carried out at beamline BM01 of ESRF in Grenoble, reveal a structural transition from the tetragonal to the monoclinic phase at $T_S$ $\approx$ 1030 K, in close agreement with \cite{nagell2017a, Song2020a}.
-As in previous studies \cite{kumar2020a, Zhang2020a} the minute lattice distortion manifested as a small deviation of $\beta$ from 90$^\circ$ by $\approx$ 0.1--0.2$^\circ$ as shown in Figure S1 in the supporting information (SI) \cite{la4ni3o10suppmat2025a} can only be understood by employing non-standard crystallographic settings.
-However, earlier works do not explicitly describe the transformations between standard monoclinic $P2_1/c$ to non-standard $B2_1/a$ and standard tetragonal $I$4/$mmm$ to non-standard $F$4/$mmm$, thereby inadvertently obscuring symmetry relationships.
-Presently, we have discussed the transformations (See supporting information (SI) \cite{la4ni3o10suppmat2025a} and Figure \ref{fig:crystal_struc}) to emphasize the importance of maintaining a consistent crystallographic framework in view of connecting both phases and to avoid the misleading impression of a large monoclinic distortion that arises in the standard setting $P$2$_1$/$c$ with $\beta$ $\approx$ 100$^{\circ}$, thus enabling a more transparent and meaningful description of how the distortion evolves under temperature and pressure.
+Here, $\mathbf{a}_{B}, \mathbf{b}_{B}, \mathbf{c}_{B}$ correspond to the basis vectors of the $B$-centered cell, while $\mathbf{a}_{P}, \mathbf{b}_{P}, \mathbf{c}_{P}$ denote the basis vectors of the primitive cell.
+See supporting information (SI) \cite{la4ni3o10suppmat2025a} for details.
+We thus employ the use of the non-standard $F$4/$mmm$ for the tetragonal and $B2_1/a$ for the monoclinic phases to emphasize the importance of maintaining a consistent crystallographic framework in view of connecting both and to avoid the impression of a large monoclinic distortion that arises in the standard setting $P$2$_1$/$c$ with $\beta$ $\approx$ 100$^{\circ}$, thus enabling a more transparent and meaningful description of how the distortion evolves under temperature and pressure.
 To map the evolution of this structural transition by pressure, single-crystal X-ray diffraction (SXRD) under pressure was performed at the beamline ID15b of the ESRF.
-Application of hydrostatic pressure suppresses the transition, as elucidated by the phase diagram shown in Figure \ref{fig:UnitCellParamvsT}, which reveals a pronounced reduction of the transition temperature to 20 K under an applied pressure of 14 GPa.
+Application of hydrostatic pressure suppresses the transition, as elucidated by the phase diagram shown in Figure \ref{fig:phase}, which reveals a pronounced reduction of the transition temperature to 20 K under an applied pressure of 14 GPa.